01 • The Problem ——————

 1. Focus on PDP & Shelf

-Held one non-negotiable constraint: keep users on the PDP and provide solutions on Shelf to manage vehicle inline to protect the path to checkout.
+- Keep users on the PDP and provide solutions on Shelf to manage vehicle inline to protect the path to checkout.

-Held one non-negotiable constraint: keep users on the PDP and provide solutions on Shelf to manage vehicle inline to protect the path to checkout.
+- Keep users on the PDP and provide solutions on Shelf to manage vehicle inline to protect the path to checkout.

-Held one non-negotiable constraint: keep users on the PDP and provide solutions on Shelf to manage vehicle inline to protect the path to checkout.
+- Keep users on the PDP and provide solutions on Shelf to manage vehicle inline to protect the path to checkout.

 05 • Iteration & Leadership Reviews ——————